TeamYoung/CommunicationSouthAsia/README.md

 ## How to

-* Dowload the zip and copy the contents of the folder inside the www in Wamp or htdocs in Xampp in Windows.
+* Download the zip and copy the contents of the folder inside the www in Wamp or htdocs in Xampp in Windows.
 In Linux the www or htdocs is located in /srv or /var.
 Refer to the distro manual if confused.
+* Load index.php

 ## Screenshots